Source control (also known as version control or revision control) is the management of changes to a file or set of files.

 By allowing developers to easily document their changes in a source control system, teams can easily review the history of a project, getting up and running much more quickly.

-Many organizations are required to comply with regulatory standards, including the Sarbanes–Oxley Act and the Statement on Auditing Standards No. 70: Service Organizations (SAS70) (both US).
+Many organizations are required to comply with regulatory standards, including the Sarbanes–Oxley Act and the Statement on Auditing Standards No. 70: Service Organizations (SAS70).
 Databases contain critical data, so compliance auditors usually require organizations to account for every change to a database.

 By source-controlling databases, it's easy to:

-Red Gate’s dedicated source control tool for Oracle databases, Source Control for Oracle, connects your database directly to your SVN or TFS source control system.
+Redgate's dedicated source control tool for Oracle databases, Source Control for Oracle, connects your database directly to your Git, SVN or TFS source control system.
 By automatically storing a complete history of your Oracle database schema changes, Source Control for Oracle makes implementing source control easy.
-Learn more.

-Another Red Gate tool, Schema Compare, lets you compare and deploy changes from the files under source control, useful for spotting changes, reverting to a previous version and deploying upgrades.
-You can learn more about this method in this article, and try it out in the Learn more.
+Another Redgate tool, Schema Compare for Oracle, lets you compare and deploy changes from the files under source control, useful for spotting changes, reverting to a previous version, and deploying upgrades.
+You can learn more about this method in this article.